-Elray's Live and Dive is downtown Iowa City's newest bar and features the best live music from all genres & styles along with some amazing drinks!
+Elray's Live & Dive features the best live music & entertainment from all genres & styles along with some amazing drinks in Downtown Iowa City!
 Follow us on social media for the latest & greatest happenings at 211 Iowa Ave!
 21+ at all times to enter.
 Food available from our neighbors at Players Sports Bar and Grill.
 Order through your phone and they'll bring it right to your table!
 You are also welcome to bring in food from any of our amazing downtown neighboring restaurants to enjoy at Elray's!

 Contact MrElray@elraysliveanddive.com for music booking.